Humans logo

 Everything pales in comparison to my birthday.
 I wanted something special, but I stopped expecting it by now.
 I'm not sure how long she planned it, and it was all so amazing it's quite a blur.
 I had to wait all day for my gift which she gave me at G-Mas.
 She got me a lot.
 Something that "cost [her] $40!" but I never cared for money, only her love.

 That's why her second gift became priceless.
 It was a tri-fold mix CD.
 I'd given a girl one before, but I'd never dreamed that a girl might give me one.
 It read, "Juliet and Romeo's Infinite Playlist" based on the first movie we'd watched together.
-I lost my marbles seeing the CD and everything it was and forgot I wasn't supposed to be completely weird.
+I lost my marbles seeing the intricacies of the CD, everything it was and forgot I wasn't supposed to be completely weird.
 I held the CD in my arms and rocked in the twisting motion.
 I made some weird noise that would bring me back to normal reality.
 I told her I loved it very much and thanked her.

 My third gift was Birthday Coffee.
 Like most things, I saw it from both sides.
 It didn't make to much sense because it was just another day and we made enough Coffee already.
 Still, I was somehow excited about the 'birthday' label.
 She wanted to wait until Spring Break when we'd have full days off.
 It made less sense because than it definitely wasn't my birthday.

 We went over to Juliet's after to watch a movie.
 I think she picked it out or perhaps gave me some options.
 Miss March, it was called.
 I was definitely always down for sexually suggestive content if my girlfriend was.
 But like a lot of movies, the context became too much.
 It was another story that seemed to depict ours.
 I'd already deemed Juliet Miss Universe the first day I'd met her, although I'd never told her that.
 Now the weirdest, nerdiest boy was dating Miss Universe.
 I was sure she could have been a model if she wanted to.
-In my eyes, she already looked liked an adult.

 And that's what the movie was about.
 A nerdy, weird boy who dates a playmate.
 March was also my birthday.
 It left me in shock and awe.
 I looked at her, "You're my Miss March!"
 I said.
 She didn't understand the significance, but she smiled very big.
-And I was taken over again, I wanted to Make Sweet Coffee with her.
+And I was taken over again, I wanted to Make Coffee with her.
 She said we couldn't because her parents were upstairs.
 Like the impatient boy I was, I pleaded and caressed her, using the "but it's my birthday today!" card.

 It kind of worked.
 Juliet silently dictated 'no hands'.
 I'd been laying on the couch and she was on laying on top.
-She had both my hands in one of hehr hands above my head, than I started to get a HJ.
+She had both my hands in one of her hands above my head, than I started to get a HJ.
 It was instantly too much and my brain raced wondering why.
 I squirmed but quickly found myself zapped of any energy.

 I wasn't used to that at all.
 I was used to performing, to exploring Juliet and now I was being told I couldn't.
 Just silently being told to relax and enjoy myself.
 I looked up, eyes glossed over, at Juliet who gently smiled down.
 It was so intense.
 I was making a weird, almost sad looking face at her.